 Give the system a go for a few weeks.
 You really only need a few simple steps:

 - Figure out the "problem areas" you want to set up as clutter-free zones.

 - Set up dump boxes for each family member.

 - Vigilantly defend the cleanliness of your clutter-free zones for a week or so while people get used to the new system.

 - Watch the magic as your kids begin to reprogram their tornado-like ways!

 Let me know how this works in the comments section!
 Also, if you encounter any problems, let me know what your roadblocks are as well!

 Finally, I've attached a "present" of sorts.
-It's a PDF of 5 secrets to get (and keep) your house clean.
+It's a PDF cleaning schedule that will help you maximize the bang for your buck when it comes to getting a clean house without spending hours scrubbing.
 I promise you'll love it!

 Founder | Contributor